ArturVargas/avalanche-DAO/README.md

 For the proposal format we defined a group with custom properties, the properties for our proposal are:

 * Author which is an address from the account that create a proposal.
-* Hash that will help us to identify a proposal.
+* Id that will help us to identify a proposal.
+* Name of the proposal.
 * Creation date, that allow us to set a period of time for allow the voting.
 * Voting options, in this case we will keep it simple(Yes / NO).
 * Number of Votes for Yes and Votes for No this will allow us set an status for the proposal when number of votes for any option be greater than fifty percent.